City-of-Helsinki/mlops-template/README.md

 - localdata
 - tmpfs
 - ports
-- passwords for api endpoints
+- passwords for API endpoints
 - security handling

 Recommendations if working with personal data:

-- run api and dev as two separate instances of the same image, i.e. run api so that it does not have access to training data.
+- run API and dev as two separate instances of the same image, i.e. run API so that it does not have access to training data.
 - if you want to share source code publicly, manually recreate a new repository.
 This repository must not 'touch' the real data to avoid contamination - it is just copy of the code.
 This i laboursome, but a way to to avoid accidentally storing and leaking data through git.
 - you may not want to openly share all of your source code